Grand Junction Regional Water Efficiency Plan

 How about educating your city park workers on when to water the vast lawns in the city parks?
 I have seen many times they water during the hottest time of the day in the summer.
 They should also be educated on aiming the sprinklers so they don't water the parking lots or roadways in and around the parks.
 Lots of words in your Water Efficiency Plan about educating the public, businesses, etc. How about the city educates itself as well?

-Sand asked 10 months ago
+Sand asked over 1 year ago

 Thank you for reaching out about our WEP Draft Plan and letting us know your thoughts on city water conservation.
 As a general rule, the park operations team only waters during park closures (usually 10:00pm-6:00am).
 The only exceptions to these rules are when we are running sprinkler systems to trouble shoot issues, when our water supply is reliant on other organization such as HOAs or property management companies or if we are reseeding/ re sodding a space.
 In these instances, watering will be seen during daytime hours.
 Additionally, If there has been a break in the sprinkler system that requires the water to be off for an extended period of time, we may place it on a catchup schedule for a week or so to replenish the ground moisture and then resume our normally watering practices.
 Parks and recreation is committed to water conservation and uses techniques such as cycle soak to ensure we deliver water as efficiently and effectively as possible.
 Parks has even gone further to design and build landscapes that are water wise using more resilient, native species.
 This is an effort to reduce water use across the City’s planted spaces.
 Examples of this are found at the 5th street interchange, the new installments on north avenue and the 1st and Grand Ave interchange.
 For a specific space where there is a question or concern, please click on the following link: Report a Concern.